redhat-developer/red-hat-developers-documentation-rhdh/.github/pull_request_template.md

 **Version(s):**
 <!--- Specify the version(s) of RHDH that your PR applies to. -->
+Add the relevant labels to the Pull Request.
 **Issue:**
 <!--- Add a link to the Jira issue. --->